What is GDPR? How does GDPR affect my ecommerce business?

-Author’s Note: If your business is already GDPR-compliant, feel free to skip ahead to the section called “Ecommerce and GDPR: 2 years on” as you’ll hopefully find the insights there more relevant.
-For those of you who are new to selling into the European Union (EU) or starting a new job in ecommerce, keep reading to learn more about the General Data Protection Regulation (GDPR).
+Author’s Note: If your business is already GDPR-compliant, skip ahead to the section called “Ecommerce and GDPR: 2 years on.”
+For those of you who are new to selling into the United Kingdom (UK) or European Union (EU) or starting a new job in ecommerce, keep reading to learn more about the General Data Protection Regulation (GDPR).

-I’ll admit, GDPR is not the most interesting topic to read about.
-But not knowing about it runs the risk of accruing severe fines—which can be as high as four percent of your global turnover or €20 million—whichever is greater.
+Understanding GDPR compliance is not the most interesting topic to read about.
+But not knowing about it runs the risk of accruing severe fines—which can be as high as four percent of your global turnover or up to €20 million within the EU and £17.5 million within the UK—whichever is greater.

-But before we get into the rules and regulations, it’s confession time.
-I’m not a lawyer (sorry Mum!).
-In all seriousness, though, while I will offer you some best practice tips, they should only be used as guidance.
-If you’re new to selling into the EU or are worried that you might not be GDPR-compliant, then you’ll need to consult a lawyer.
+But before we get into the rules and regulations understand these are some best practice tips, they should only be used as guidance.
+If you’re new to selling into the UK or EU or are worried that you might not be GDPR-compliant, then you’ll need to consult a lawyer.

 What is GDPR?